 The Wetland Bird Survey (WeBS)

 Welcome to the WeBS homepage.
-The Wetland Bird Survey (WeBS) is the scheme which monitors non-breeding waterbirds in the UK.
+The Wetland Bird Survey (WeBS) monitors non-breeding waterbirds in the UK.
 The principal aims of WeBS are to identify population sizes, determine trends in numbers and distribution, and identify important sites for waterbirds.
 If you have any problems, please contact us.

 Search the interactive online interface to find latest information on status of the UK’s waterbirds and the wetlands used by them.
 [If you experience any difficulties loading the page, please "Refresh" your page on screen using the relevant button in the browser bar.
 Recommended browsers are Google Chrome, Firefox, and Internet Explorer v.9 onwards].
 With a new colour report providing a summary of the results and other waterbird related stories, the new style ‘WeBS annual report’ provides an invaluable resource for anyone with an interest in waterbirds in the UK and beyond.

 This month's WeBS Core Count date: 10 August 2014